-Additionally writing transports meaning and knowledge across time.
+Additionally, writing transports meaning and knowledge across time.
 It sets baselines upon which greater things can be built, “always in some way part of an ongoing conversation with others” (Lunsford 20) such that to write is to enter a social space encompassing the entire history of written discourse.
 As we solidify the past into the present, we move seamlessly toward new knowledge.
-Estrem asserts that we not only think in order to write but write in order to think (19).
+To the credit of that notion, Estrem asserts that we not only think in order to write but write in order to think (19).
 Initially, this concept might seem difficult to grasp.
 It does, however, fall into line with conventional thinking regarding the relationship between thought and language (see Vygotsky).
 We write as a means of recording thought, and those thoughts become means through which we derive further knowledge.

 Too often, writing is thought of singularly, as though each written text is separate from all other texts.
 This line of thought limits how we engage with those texts.
 It neglects the basis writing creates for the generation of new thinking, which Estrem asserts all writing does (19).
-It prevents us from understanding the circumstances surrounding the creation of a text and how we might apply to messages or information conveyed by that text.
-When we read with the understanding that writing is a social process, we enable ourselves to form valuable connections to authors across time and the contexts from which their work was produced.
+It prevents us from understanding the circumstances surrounding the creation of a text and how we might apply the messages or information conveyed by it.
+When we read with the understanding that writing is a social process, we enable ourselves to form valuable connections to authors across time and the contexts in which their work was produced.

 Estrem, Heidi.
 “Writing is A Knowledge-Making Activity.”
 Naming What We Know: Threshold Concepts of Writing Studies, edited by Linda Adler-Kassner and Elizabeth A. Wardle, Utah State University Press, 2016, p.
 19.

 Graff, Gerald, and Cathy Birkenstein.
 “They Say / I Say”: the Moves That Matter in Academic Writing.
 W.W.
 Norton & Company, 2018, p.
 176.

 Lamott, Anne. bird by bird.
 Anchor Books, 1995.